North York Moors - Glaisdale to Battersby (★★★★★)

-And so it is that today, I've head out on the early train to arrive at Glaisdale train station.
-Initially I have a bit of trouble working out how to exit the station, but it turns out that the exit is simply on the other platform, and hidden by the stationary train.
-So I stand waiting for the train to leave, when the driver sends me across and promises not to run me down on my way by.
+And so it is that today, I've head out on the early train to Glaisdale, where I initially I have a bit of trouble working out how to exit the station - but realising that the exit is on the opposite platform (and hidden behind the train I wait for it to go before I cross over).

-Here I turn right down the road, to initially follow the Esk Valley Walk, but when it heads right down through the woods, I remain on the road and bear left to head up the hill.
+Here I am following the path of the Esk Valley Walk - but where it heads right to go down through the woods, I remain on the road - and bear left to head up the hill.

-Upon reaching the main road through Glaisdale, I make a right turn through the village, and then turn left at The Green, to head along a road that will transition into Glaisdale Rigg further up the hill.
+This takes us up to the main road that passes through Glaisdale - and here we turn right to head through the village, and then left at The Green - to head along a road that will transition into Glaisdale Rigg further up the hill.

-Continuing on, this heads up onto Glaisdale Moor, with impressive views looking back in the direction I have come.
+Heading up this path, we get up onto Glaisdale Moor, with impressive views looking both forwards - and back the direction we have come.

 | Looking forwards a tiny bit further on |